MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 multiqc --interactive --outdir 01_DATA/FASTQC 01_DATA/FASTQC/
 ```

-After running the QC steps, download the MultiQC report (`.html`) file to your local computer and open it with browser.
+After running the QC steps, download the MultiQC report (`.html`) file to your local computer and open it with any browser.
 We'll go thru the report together.

 ## Metagenome assembly